BenjaminWatts/watts-wrong/chapters/05-nuclear.md

 ## Hinkley Point

 The vast new nuclear plant at Hinkley Point C (3,200 MW) has been under construction since the year 2017.
 When constructed it will be the largest nuclear plant ever constructed in Britain.
+Hinkley Point C is an EPR reactor; which

 The construction has been a disaster.
 It was originally supposed to open in 2023, but is now not expected until 2030 at the earliest.
 Every year that its completion is delayed, the National Grid is without 3GW of low carbon electricity, which is invariant to weather conditions and reduces the need for gas generation and imports.